BCAA's are a set of amino acids well known to gymnasts, and are one of the supplements that you will find in any sports nutrition store.

-The best time to use BCAA supplementation is before, during and after training.
+The best time to make use of BCAA's supplementation is before, during and after training.

 You must use at least 5g, and you can use up to 15g to 20g, in a split way.

-Powdered BCAA's are usually cheaper and easier to dose, but they taste bad if you use the tasteless version.
+Powdered BCAA's are usually cheaper and easier to dose, but they taste bad if you use the unflavored version.